RITHESH89/RITHESH89/README.md

 # 💫 About Me:

-I want to become an AI engineer
+| I want to become an AI engineer
 / I like to work in production company
+/ I need a better opportunity

 # 💻 Tech Stack: